At last it’s ready! Your holiday let is ready to taking paying guests.

 Also the direct bookings route takes more of your time but it’s so worth it.
 Firstly you may have new marketing and social media skills you need to learn.
 Then actually implementing them takes time.
 But it’s your business, why wouldn’t you want to be as involved as possible?

 There’s lots to think about when you’re first starting out and we’ve all been there.
-Nothing is written in stone and any decision you make can be changed.
-Keep reviewing and tweaking and learning and as a result your business will grow.
+But with time and effort you can do it.